-Take a look around the streets and it’s clear Barcelona might be the European capital of rollerbladers and skaters.
+Look around the streets, and it’s clear Barcelona might be the European capital of rollerbladers and skaters.
 Seeing the city this way gives you easy access to the tiny streets in the historic centre and most of all, it’s great exercise and just plain fun!

 Two shops to consider when renting rollerblades or a skateboard in Barcelona:

 - INERCIA: a very professional spot for renting rollerblades and skateboards.
 Head to the Inercia website to see prices.
 Make sure you bring a piece of ID to rent.
 The shop is located at 10 Roger de Flor near the Arc de Triomf metro stop (red line L1)

 - BARCELONETA SURF SHOP: Great service, great products.
 It’s impossible to miss this classic surf and skate shop along the seafront.
 You’ll find it at 80-84 Passeig de Joan de Borbó near the Barceloneta metro stop (yellow line L4)

 - MARBELLA SKATEPARK: you’ll find this just a couple of metres from Mar Bella beach, and the closest metro stop is Poble Nou (yellow line L4) – it’s brand new and filled with locals.